TomSmartBishop/facile-api/README.md

 # Binary
 There is an older binary available here: http://tomsmartbishop.github.io/facile-api/

+# Known issues
+1. `String render(MethodBody methodBody, DebugInformation debugInformation)` cannot print if the method is an entrypoint, s when the reflector passed to its constructor is `null`

 # Commercial Use
 The Facile API is commercially used by the Sonargraph Explorer: http://www.hello2morrow.com